SAP/cloud-authorization-buildpack/README.md

 ### Services
 #### Authorization Service (Legacy)
 This buildpack expects to find a bound identity service containing "cert" and "key" values in the credentials.
 This instance must have registered an authorization instance as consumed service instance.
-This authorization instance also needs to be bound to this app and will be identified like following:
+This authorization instance also needs to be bound to this app and will be identified as follows:
 By default this buildpack expect to find an "authorization" service binding in the VCAP_SERVICES.
 It's also possible to bind a user-provided service instead, when it has same structure as the "authorization" binding and is tagged with "authorization".
 Another way to override this behavior is to provide the environment variable AMS_SERVICE to target another service than "authorization"(e.g. "authorization-dev")
 #### Identity Service